Zacks917/AutoDeco/README.md

 ## 🤖 Supported Models

-AutoDeco supports all current LLMs, and we unified them with the following model architectures `AutoDecoModelForCausalLM` interface.
+AutoDeco supports all current autoregressive LLMs, and we unified them with the following model architectures `AutoDecoModelForCausalLM` interface.

 We have released the AutoDeco Head below:

 - ✅ **Llama** (Llama 3.1-8B-Nemotron)
 - ✅ **Qwen2.5** (DeepSeek-R1-Distill-Qwen-7B)
-- ✅ **Qwen3** (Qwen3-8B)
 - ✅ **Qwen3-MoE** (Qwen3-30B-A3B-Instruct-2507)
 - ✅ **GPT-Oss** (GPT-Oss-20B, GPT-Oss-120B)
-- Other models supported by HuggingFace `AutoModelForCausalLM`
+- ✅ **DeepSeek** (DeepSeek-V3.1-Terminus 671B)

-Theoretically, any Transformer-based causal LM can be seamlessly integrated with AutoDeco.
+Any transformer-based causal LM can be seamlessly integrated with AutoDeco.

 ## 🚀 Installation